ojasvisharma04/EventureX/README.md

 # EventureX
-A scalable event management system using GraphQL, ReactJS, NodeJS, and MongoDB, optimizing data querying and performance by 25%.
+A scalable event management system using GraphQL, ReactJS, NodeJS, and MongoDB, optimizing data querying and performance